jataware/uncharted-ta1-pipeline/tasks/README.md

 ### Installation

-* python=3.9 or higher is recommended
+* python 3.10 or higher is required
-* The task library is pip install-able from this directory:
+* The task library is pip installable from this directory:
 ```
 pip install -e .
 ```